Iron Cross: World War II

 Adolf Hitler restored the Iron Cross in 1939 as a German decoration (rather than Prussian), and continued the tradition of issuing it in various classes.
 Legally, it is based on the "Enactment for the re-introduction of the Iron Cross" (Verordnung über die Erneuerung des Eisernen Kreuzes) of 1 September 1939.
-The Iron Cross of World War II was divided into three main series of decorations with an intermediate category, the Knight's Cross, instituted between the lowest, the Iron Cross, and the highest, the Grand Cross.
+The Iron Cross of World War II was divided into three main series of decorations: the Iron Cross (the lowest), the Knight's Cross (intermediate), and the Grand Cross (the highest).
 The Knight's Cross replaced the Prussian Pour le Mérite or "Blue Max".
 Hitler did not care for the Pour le Mérite, as it was a Prussian order that could be awarded only to officers.
 The ribbon of the medal (2nd class and Knight's Cross) was different from the earlier Iron Crosses as the color red was used in addition to the traditional black and white (black and white were the colors of Prussia, while black, white, and red were the colors of Nazi Germany).
 Hitler also created the War Merit Cross as a replacement for the non-combatant version of the Iron Cross.
 It also appeared on certain Nazi flags in the upper left corner.
 The sides of the cross were curved, like most original iron crosses.